-Friday is here again and the dust of another trading week is settling down.
-Therefore today our main focus as Forex traders should primarily be on learning.
-Trade management of open orders or taking a last small position of the week are of course tasks which we can still do.
+Trade management of open orders or taking a last small position of the week is of course tasks which we can still do.
 But usually speaking, if you do any trading at all at the end of the trading week, when you would want to keep the trading light… especially if you are up in profit.
 Never give back what you earned in the first four days.
 The focus of this article is on Gartley Patterns and trading the patterns.

 “Classical” chart patterns are considered to be: flag, pennant, wedge pattern, triangle, range, rectangle, flat, head and shoulders, inverted head and shoulders, double top and bottom, trip top and bottom, gap, cup and handle, broadening top.
 Some of these patterns are reversal signals, others are continuation patterns.
 Most of the classical charts patterns use Fibonacci levels as well.
 A flag will typically find support levels at the various Fibonacci points (such as 23.6% and 38.2%) of various swing highs and lows but they are not so prominently used as in Gartley.
 Read more here.